How to identify the implications of genetic disorders

 This is a lysosomal storage disorder in which sphingomyelin accumulates in tissue lysosomes.
 This accumulation arises from deficient sphingomyelinase.
 Type A affects infants and can result in death within 3 years of life.
 Type B patients do survive into adulthood.
 Both affect Ashkenazi jews.

-Signs and symptoms: For Type A, there is extensive neurologic damage; organ enlargement.
-Example splenomegaly.
+Signs and symptoms: For Type A, there is extensive neurologic damage; organ enlargement including hepatomegaly, splenomegaly; failure to thrive; vomiting; fever; generalized lympadenopathy; psychomotor dysfunction.
 Type B patients suffer mainly from organ enlargement.

 Niemann-Pick Type C:

-A very common form of Niemann-Pick disease arising from deficient lipid transport protein.
-This results in cholesterol accumulation in lysosome.
+A very common form of Niemann-Pick disease arising from deficient lipid transport protein, for transport of metabolites out of lysosomes to cytoplasm.
+This results in cholesterol & gangliosides accumulation in lysosomes.

-Sings and symptoms: In childhood it presents as muscle dystonia; psychomotor regression; dysarthria, ataxia, vertical supranuclear gaze palsy.
-Complication of hydrops fetalis, stillbirth in fetus.
+Signs and symptoms: In childhood it presents as muscle dystonia; psychomotor regression; dysarthria, ataxia, vertical supranuclear gaze palsy.
+Others may include hydrops fetalis, stillbirth, & neonatal hepatitis.

 Gaucher disease:

 Signs and symptoms: In type 1 form hepatosplenomegaly, thrombocytopenia, pancytopenia, bone pain and pathologic fracture.
-Type 2/3 forms affect CNS resulting in convulsion; mental deterioration; hepatosplenomegaly; death.
-CNS symptoms in Type 2 begins in infanthood.
-Type 3 CNS symptoms starts in early adulthood.
+In type 2/3 forms there is CNS dysfunction; convulsion; mental deterioration; hepatosplenomegaly; death (especially in type 2).
+CNS symptoms in type 2 begin in infanthood, while in type 3 they start in early adulthood.

 Hurler syndrome